 1. Jokulsarlon Glacier Lagoon

-However, the beauty of this place is just beyond imagination!
+However, the beauty of this place is simply beyond imagination!
 I remember when I was a little girl, watching TV documentaries about glaciers and thinking how awesome it would be to see one.
 Watching the seals swimming between the big chunks of ice is definitely a once in a lifetime experience.
 If you are lucky enough to also see the Northern Lights, you’ve hit the jackpot!

 2. Vik Black Sand Beach